OPERATING IN FRANCE

 Further information

-For enquiries regarding French amateur radio licences please contact ANFR who regulates radio in the France.
+For enquiries regarding French amateur radio licences please contact ANFR.

 ANFR